rsoury/wp-imgix/README.md

 #### `imgix_override_image_downsize`

 Defaults to `false`.
-Provides a way of preventing Tachyon from being applied to images retrieved from WordPress Core at the lowest level, you might use this if you wanted to use `imgix_url()` manually in specific cases.
+Provides a way of preventing ImgIX from being applied to images retrieved from WordPress Core at the lowest level, you might use this if you wanted to use `imgix_url()` manually in specific cases.

 ```php
 add_filter( 'imgix_override_image_downsize', '__return_true' );